-The District is unable to provide sufficient documentation to support the beginning balance of capital assets for the years ended June 30, 2017 and 2016.
+The District is unable to provide sufficient documentation to support the beginning balance of capital assets for the years ended June 30, 2019 and 2018, and does not record depreciation as required by generally accepted accounting principles.
 There were no satisfactory audit procedures that we could adopt to satisfy ourselves that the capital asset balances were free from material misstatements.